michaeltyson/TPCircularBuffer/README.markdown

 Consuming: Use `TPCircularBufferTail` to get a pointer to the next data to read, followed by `TPCircularBufferConsume` to free up the space once processed.

+TPCircularBuffer+AudioBufferList.(c,h) contain helper functions to queue and dequeue AudioBufferList structures.
+These will automatically adjust the mData fields of each buffer to point to 16-byte aligned regions within the circular buffer.

 Thread safety
 -------------